SSWConsulting/SSW.Rules.Content/rules/do-you-use-read-more-wordpress-tag-to-show-summary-only-on-a-blog-list/rule.md

 ---
+seoDescription: "Do you use 'read more' WordPress tag to show summary only on a blog list?"
 type: rule
 archivedreason:
 title: Do you use 'read more' WordPress tag to show summary only on a blog list?